About the project

 There is also another tab in the spreadsheet for general feedback you may have or for feedback that doesn’t relate to any of the existing classes – gaps etc.

-This round of feedback is open indefinitely – until we have the resources to start developing a new RDA.
+This round of feedback is still open.
 Please submit your spreadsheet via email to email@example.com.

 After reviewing the feedback we may contact you for further information.